The Latina Superhero team.

 Since childhood, drawing has been her way to express herself and create worlds where she could see the kind of characters and heroes that, one day, she wanted to see become real on the big screen.

-Renata's passion for art has lead her to make a career for herself in the Mexican illustration and animation industry and be one of the founders of MUMA (Women in Animation - México chapter).
+Renata's passion for art has lead her to make a career for herself in the Mexican illustration and animation industry and being one of the founders of MUMA (Women in Animation - México chapter).

 Ari Navarette is an illustrator specializing in children’s editorials and illustrations.
 She is also co-creator of the clothing Brand, Vuelo a la Hilacha.